Last Updated: 26 Nov, 2022

 Or, while doing lesson C after hearing each sentence write them down and check the mistakes when you’re done.

 The user experience (UX) is slightly difficult.
-One day, I want to check out the community forum but I can’t find it on the top menu or the bottom.
+One day, I wanted to check out the community forum but I couldn’t find it on the top menu or the bottom.
 I have to check my email to get the link because I found out about it through the newsletters.

 This grammar section should be on the menu as well.
-I know it’s on the main dashboard but in order to find a specific grammar note you have to change your level first.
+I know it’s on the main dashboard but to find a specific grammar note you have to change your level first.

 There’s no way to bookmark grammar notes either which is unfortunate.
 I really hope they make this available just as they did with RCM and LCM.